-The 2013 Pb ISA concluded there is a "causal relationship" between Pb exposure and altered 17 18 heme synthesis (U.S. EPA 2013).
-This determination was based on a small but consistent body of studies in adult animals reporting that Pb exposures via drinking water and gavage (resulting in BLLs relevant to 19 20 this ISA) for 15 days to 9 months decreased ALAD (Rendón-Ramirez et al. 2007; Terayama et al. 1986) 21 and ferrochelatase activities (Rendón-Ramirez et al. 2007).
-Notably, Rendón-Ramirez et al. (2007) 22 observed effects on ALAD and ferrochelatase activities in albino Wistar rats at mean BLLs of 24.7 μg/dL after Pb administration drinking water for 15 or 30 days.
-Supporting this toxicological evidence was a 23 24 larger body of ecotoxicological studies that demonstrate altered heme synthesis in Pb-exposed aquatic and 25 terrestrial invertebrates and vertebrates.
-Ecological evidence from previous reviews consistently observed 26 Pb-induced ALAD inhibition in multiple species, including birds and fish (U.S. EPA 2013, 2006b).
-27 Cross-sectional epidemiologic studies provided supporting evidence that concurrent elevated BLLs are 28 associated with decreased ALAD and ferrochelatase activities in both adults and children.
-However, the 29 majority of these studies are limited by the lack of rigorous methodology and consideration of potential confounding.
-Although there were limitations in the epidemiologic evidence, some studies in children did 30 control for or consider potential confounding, and effects in adults and children in these studies are 31 coherent with effects observed in animal toxicological studies.
-32
+The 2013 Pb ISA concluded there is a "causal relationship" between Pb exposure and altered heme synthesis (U.S. EPA, 2013).
+This determination was based on a small but consistent body of studies in adult animals reporting that Pb exposures via drinking water and gavage (resulting in BLLs relevant to this ISA) for 15 days to 9 months decreased ALAD (Rendón-Ramirez et al., 2007; Terayama et al., 1986) and ferrochelatase activities (Rendón-Ramirez et al., 2007).
+Notably, Rendón-Ramirez et al. (2007) observed effects on ALAD and ferrochelatase activities in albino Wistar rats at mean BLLs of 24.7 μg/dL after Pb administration drinking water for 15 or 30 days.
+Supporting this toxicological evidence was a larger body of ecotoxicological studies that demonstrate altered heme synthesis in Pb-exposed aquatic and terrestrial invertebrates and vertebrates.
+Ecological evidence from previous reviews consistently observed Pb-induced ALAD inhibition in multiple species, including birds and fish (U.S. EPA, 2013, 2006).
+Crosssectional epidemiologic studies provided supporting evidence that concurrent elevated BLLs are associated with lower ALAD and ferrochelatase activities in both adults and children.
+However, the majority of these studies are limited by the lack of rigorous methodology and consideration of potential confounding.
+Although there were limitations in the epidemiologic evidence, some studies in children did control for or consider potential confounding, and effects in adults and children in these studies are coherent with effects observed in animal toxicological studies.

-The relationship between Pb exposure and altered heme synthesis was further supported by crosssectional epidemiologic studies indicating that increased BLLs were associated with decreased Hb in children and occupationally exposed adults.
-These findings were consistent with several toxicological 1 studies that observed decreased Hb levels in laboratory animals exposed to Pb.
-Decreased Hb levels can

-2 be a direct indicator of decreased heme synthesis.
+The relationship between Pb exposure and altered heme synthesis was further supported by cross-sectional epidemiologic studies indicating an inverse association between BLLs and Hb in children and occupationally exposed adults.
+These findings were consistent with several toxicological studies that observed decreased Hb levels in laboratory animals exposed to Pb.
+Decreased Hb levels can be a direct indicator of decreased heme synthesis.

-3 Recent PECOS-relevant studies are limited in number and focus mainly on Hb levels but continue 4 to provide support for Pb-related alterations in heme synthesis.
-Notably, recent epidemiologic studies 5 indicating an association between increased BLLs and decreased Hb include more robust statistical 6 methods, expanded consideration of potential confounders, and populations with much lower BLLs than the studies included in the previous reviews (mean or median BLLs ranging from 3.04 to 8.38 μg/dL; 7 8 Section 7.3.1).
-The recent epidemiologic evidence is coherent with recent toxicological studies, which 9 observed Hb decrements in Pb-exposed mice (Andjelkovic et al. 2019; Cai et al. 2018).
-While the cross-10 sectional nature of the epidemiologic studies introduces uncertainty about the temporality of the exposure 11 and outcome, animal toxicological evidence establishes clear temporality of exposure to Pb and altered 12 heme synthesis.
+Recent PECOS-relevant studies are limited in number and focus mainly on Hb levels but continue to provide support for Pb-related alterations in heme synthesis.
+Notably, recent epidemiologic studies indicating an association between higher BLLs and lower Hb include more robust statistical methods, expanded consideration of potential confounders, and populations with much lower BLLs than the studies included in the previous reviews (mean or median BLLs ranging from 3.04 to 8.38 μg/dL; Section 7.3.1).
+The recent epidemiologic evidence is coherent with recent toxicological studies, which observed Hb decrements in Pb-exposed mice (Andjelkovic et al., 2019; Cai et al., 2018).
+While the cross-sectional nature of the epidemiologic studies introduces uncertainty about the temporality of the exposure and outcome, animal toxicological evidence establishes clear temporality of exposure to Pb and altered heme synthesis.